nextflow-io/nextflow/docs/process.rst

       }

-File names can contain parametric values as explained in the `Parametric input file names`_ section.
+File names can be defined in *dynamic* manner as explained in the `Dynamic input file names`_ section.

 Input repeaters
 ----------------

-The ``each`` classifier allows you to repeat the execution of a process for each item in a collection, every time new data is received.
+The ``each`` qualifier allows you to repeat the execution of a process for each item in a collection, every time new data is received.
 For example::

   sequences = Channel.fromPath('*.fa')